 $\Gamma$ LFO 2 is actually set to a Triangle wave, but since its Symmetry setting is at minimum, the actual output is a Sawtooth wave.

-12.1.6.1.
-Combinate Formulas
+13.6.1.
+Combinate Types

-The formulas used to calculate each Type are displayed in the Combinate windows:
+The formulas used to calculate each Type are displayed in a pop-up menu when you click the Type button: